Life courses, career transitions, and identity formation: the individual at the heart of change

 Format: 16 x 24 cm

-Contemporary educational and professional paths are marked by increasingly complex transitions, which in turn involve identity adjustments that can sometimes be difficult.
-Drawing on a variety of approaches and based on research conducted in Belgium, Canada, France, and Switzerland, the twelve chapters in this book offer insights into these paths and transitions.
-They pay particular attention to their effects on the identity construction of individuals grappling with institutional and organizational structures that channel their actions.
-They thus open up avenues for reflection and action for training and supporting individuals in different types of transitions, whether these involve more or less voluntary career changes, entry into the labor market after vocational or higher education, entry into the teaching or training profession, or even career transitions resulting from migration.
+Contemporary educational and career paths are characterized by increasingly complex transitions, which, in turn, involve identity adjustments that can sometimes be arduous.
+Drawing on a variety of approaches and building on research conducted in Belgium, Canada, France, and Switzerland, the twelve chapters in this book offer insights into these paths and transitions.
+They pay particular attention to their effects on the identity formation of individuals grappling with institutional and organizational structures that shape their actions.
+They thus open up avenues for reflection and action regarding training and support for individuals undergoing various types of transitions—whether these involve more or less voluntary career changes, entry into the labor market following vocational or higher education, entry into the teaching or training profession, or even career transitions resulting from a migration experience.

-This book is aimed at a wide readership interested in this topic and, more specifically, at researchers who analyze these processes and trainers who work with individuals involved in change dynamics.
+This book is intended for a broad readership interested in this topic and, more specifically, for researchers analyzing these processes as well as for trainers working with individuals involved in processes of change